cn-uofbasel/p2p-basel/index.markdown

   3. (Fri.
 14h) "Cryptographic Primitives" by [Osman Biçer](https://dmi.unibas.ch/en/persons/bicer-osman/)
   4. (Fri.
 15h) "State-based Conflict-Free Replicated Datatypes (CRDTs)" by [Erick Lavoie](https://dmi.unibas.ch/en/persons/lavoie-erick)
+  5. (Fri.
+16h) "Software stacks for CRDTs" by Prof. Christian Tshudin

 These lectures are open to students and researchers of the Department of Mathematics and Computer Science at University of Basel.
 Participants are